-1.11.5 Assessment of impacts on low income households
+2.4.5 Assessment of impacts on low income households

-In assessing proposals for special rate increases from councils, the Independent Pricing and Regulatory Tribunal (IPART) requires councils to assess the community's capacity to pay the proposed rate increases.
+In assessing proposals for special rate increases from councils, the IPART requires councils to assess the community's capacity to pay the proposed rate increases.
 In undertaking this assessment, IPART recommends that councils consider a range of socio-economic indicators.

 Many of these measures are highly aggregated, in that they measure socio-economic attributes at a local government area level.
 In this section, Council has applied key socio-economic attributes at a local area level to identify and rank areas by their relative levels of wealth and income.
-This analysis has been undertaken to make sure that the proposed special rate increases will not cause undue hardship to the more socio-economically disadvantaged areas in the Hawkesbury
+This analysis has been undertaken to assess the impact of the proposed special rate increases on the more socio-economically disadvantaged areas in the Hawkesbury.

 Table 13 on the following page, outlines some key socio-economic attributes (income and wealth, housing costs and household characteristics) for local areas in the Hawkesbury.
-Where an attribute is above the Hawkesbury average it is shaded in green, and where it is below the average it is shaded in light red.
-The greater the number of boxes that are shaded light red, the greater the relative level of socio-economic disadvantage.
+Where an attribute is above the Hawkesbury average it is shaded in green, and where it is below the average it is shaded in orange.
+The greater the number of boxes that are shaded orange, the greater the relative level of socio-economic disadvantage.